Dr John Limbers

 Hip, Knee, Foot & Ankle

 Dr Limbers completed his undergraduate medical training with First Class Honours at the University of New South Wales.
-He trained in orthopaedic surgery through the Australian Orthopaedic Association training program in Sydney and obtained his Fellowship (FRACS) with the Royal Australasian College of Surgeons in 2003.
+He then trained in orthopaedic surgery through the Australian Orthopaedic Association training program in Sydney and obtained his Fellowship (FRACS) with the Royal Australasian College of Surgeons in 2003.

-He utilises the minimally-invasive anterior approach to total hip replacement surgery, which offers patients less scaring, accelerated rehabilitation and recovery, less post-operative pain and no functional restrictions in the post-operative period.
+Dr Limbers also utilises the minimally-invasive anterior approach to total hip replacement surgery, which offers patients less scaring, accelerated rehabilitation and recovery, less post-operative pain and no functional restrictions in the post-operative period.
 He was one of the first surgeons in Australia to perform anterior robotically assisted total hip replacement surgery.

 Dr Limbers uses a muscle sparing subvastus approach for total knee replacement surgery as well as multi-modal pain relief and local anaesthetic infiltration techniques to allow earlier mobilisation and discharge.